Home

 5. Check the reluctor ring for missing teeth.
 If the reluctor ring is deformed, it can prevent the sensor from determining the crankshaft’s position.

 • Variable reluctance sensor: Disconnect the battery, set the multimeter to ohms, and measure the sensor’s resistance.
-The reading should be around 200 to 2,000 ohms, but they’ll use your service manual as a reference to cross-check the resistance values.
+The reading should be around 200 to 2,000 ohms.
+If the reading isn’t as per the owner’s manual, you may need a sensor replacement.

 • Clean the corrosion or fix the sensor’s wiring problem